Maryland Layoffs — September 2023

 | C-Care | Linthicum Heights | 28 |

-The single largest action involved Management & Training Coporation at its Road Woodstock facility, reporting 174 affected workers.
+The largest notice was filed by Management & Training Coporation at its Road Woodstock facility, reporting 174 affected workers.
 Oracle America followed with 102 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Maryland, with filings falling below both recent and year-ago levels.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.